Lewiston, Maine: Industrialization

-Lewiston was a slow but steadily growing farm town throughout its early history.
-By the early-to-mid-19th century, however, as water power was being honed, Lewiston's location on the Androscoggin River would prove to make it a perfect location for emerging industry.
-In 1809, Michael Little built a large wooden sawmill next to the falls.
-Burned in 1814 by an arsonist, it was later rebuilt.
-In 1836, local entrepreneurs—predominantly the Little family and friends—formed the Androscoggin Falls Dam, Lock & Canal Company:...for the purpose of erecting and constructing dams, locks, canals, mills, works, machines, and buildings on their own lands and also manufacturing cotton, wool, iron, steel, and paper in the towns of Lewiston, Minot, and Danville.
+Lewiston began to industrialize in the 19th century complementing a slow but steadily growing farming effort throughout its early history.
+By the early-to-mid-19th century, as water power was being honed, Lewiston's location on the Androscoggin River would prove to make it an ideal location for emerging industry.
+In 1836, local entrepreneurs formed the Androscoggin Falls Dam, Lock & Canal Company:...for the purpose of erecting and constructing dams, locks, canals, mills, works, machines, and buildings on their own lands and also manufacturing cotton, wool, iron, steel, and paper in the towns of Lewiston, Minot, and Danville.

 The sales of stock attracted Boston investors—including Thomas J. Hill, Lyman Nichols, George L. Ward and Alexander De Witt.
-De Witt convinced textile and rail tycoon Benjamin Bates, then-President of the Union Pacific Railroad, to come to Lewiston and fund the emerging Lewiston Water Power Company.
+De Witt convinced prominent industrialist Benjamin Bates, who at the time oversaw the Union Pacific Railroad, to come to Lewiston and finance the emerging Lewiston Water Power Company.
 Soon after Bates arrived, the company created the first canal in the city.
 In the spring of 1850, some 400 Irish men recruited in and around Boston by construction contractor Patrick O'Donnell arrived in Lewiston and began work on the canal system.
-Impressed with the labor force and "working spirit" of the Lewistonions, Bates founded the Bates Manufacturing Company, leading to the construction of 5 mills starting with Bates Mill No. 1.
+Impressed with the labor force and "working spirit" of the Lewistonions, Bates founded the Bates Manufacturing Company, leading to the construction of five mills starting with the flagship Bates Mill.

 In August 1850, Maine Governor John Hubbard signed the incorporation act and the mill was completed 1852.
 Bates positioned the mill in Lewiston due to the location of the Lewiston Falls which provided the mill with power.
 Under Bates' supervision, during the Civil War, the mill produced textiles for the Union Army.
 His mills generated employment for thousands of Irish, Canadians, and immigrants from Europe.
 The mill was Maine's largest employer for three decades.

-This company began Lewiston's transformation from a small farming town into a textile manufacturing center on the model of Lowell, Massachusetts.
-The creation of the Bates manufacturing trusts saw rapid economic growth, positioning the city as the wealthiest city in Maine, and created budding affluent districts such as the Main Street–Frye Street Historic District.
-Although the odd-majority of the population was working class, a distinctive upper class emerged at this time.
+The creation of the Bates manufacturing trusts saw rapid economic growth, positioning the city as one of the wealthiest in Maine, and created budding affluent districts such as the Main Street–Frye Street Historic District.
+Although the majority of the population was working class, a distinctive upper class emerged at this time.
 The Bates Mill remained the largest employer in Lewiston from the 1850s to the mid-late 20th century.
+The Androscoggin & Kennebec Railroad was constructed by Irish laborers, many of whom joined the Lewiston canal construction crews in 1850.
+The Irish laborers and their families lived in shanty-town neighborhoods called "patches".
+By 1854, one quarter of Lewiston's population was Irish, the highest concentration in Maine.